 The Board of Trustees is charged with the care and maintenance of church property on all campuses (real, personal and intellectual) and holds title to the church’s property, buildings and equipment.
 Meetings are held on the second Tuesday of each month.
 Trustees must be at least 18 years of age.
 Key items include establishing policies and practices regarding church property, disaster planning, land acquisition and construction planning.
 Questions: Contact Ben White at email@example.com.

 The Foundation Board cultivates the importance of legacy giving; promotes planned gifts; receives, invests, and administers in a fiduciary capacity Foundation bequests and legacy gifts that support the ministry of Church of the Resurrection.
 Members should possess an interest in donor relations and development, legacy fundraising, investment management, planned giving, or marketing, and be available for Quarterly Board Meetings and subcommittee work.
 All Foundation Board Members must express support of the work of the Foundation by being a John Wesley Legacy Society member.
 Questions: Contact Debi Nixon, Executive Director, at firstname.lastname@example.org.

 Lay Delegate to the Great Plains Annual Conference

 Lay Delegates represent our church, along with our pastors, at legislative sessions of the Great Plains Annual Conference.
 During the annual meeting, a variety of proposals are considered on issues and policies that will have impact on United Methodist churches across Kansas and Nebraska.
-This coming year’s meeting will be held in Topeka, Kansas, from Wednesday, May 29 - Saturday, June 1, 2019.
+The next meeting will be held in Topeka, Kansas, from Wednesday, May 27 - Saturday, May 30, 2020.
 Lay Delegates should have an interest in Resurrection’s vision of denominational renewal and be able to commit to multiday, out-of-town Annual Conference meetings.
-Questions: Contact Jim Oliver at email@example.com or (913) 397-6771.
+Questions: Contact Jacob Huppert at email@example.com.